l7mp/learning-go/99-labs/05-resilience/README.md

 >
 > Make sure you understand the use of `go mod`; from this point we will omit package imports all together.

 So let's try to make `Transfer` resilient to downstream failures using the `resilient` package.
-The naive solution to avoid the infinite loop would be to apply `resilient.WithRetry` with an adequate backoff policy to the `setBalance` call in `Transfer` to obtain a function which, when called, will automatically retry itself as many times as we want.
+The naive solution to avoid the infinite loop would be to apply `resilient.WithRetry` with an adequate backoff policy to the `setBalance` calls in `Transfer` to obtain a function which, when called, will automatically retry itself as many times as we want.
 Unfortunately, this will not work: `resilient.WithRetry` only accepts functions of type `func() error`, while the type of `setBalance` is `func (string, int) error`.
 There is a simple way to overcome such issues: define a new closure called `setBalanceForUser` that returns a specialized function that sets the balance for *one particular user* with *one particular amount*:

 ```go
 func (db *kvstore) setBalanceForUser(user string, amount int) resilient.Closure {